Original article "Dressing for a Job Interview"by the authors of best-job-interview.com

 Avoid tight clothing when dressing for a job interview but also stay clear of baggy, ill-fitting clothing.
 This just looks sloppy.

-Dressing for a job interview in 2016.
+Dressing for a job interview - what is currently considered appropriate?

 How to find out the company dress code.